+Subject: Basic Design

-Subject : BASIC DESIGN Code : ART101 Credits : 9 Hours / Week: 9 hrs.
-Progressive Marks : 100 Examination Marks : 100 Mode of Exam: Jury
+Code: ARS101 Credits: 9 Hours / Week: 9 hrs.

+Progressive Marks: 60 Examination Marks: 40 Duration of Exam: JURY

-This course aims to introduce a creative stimulus and provide a starting point towards visual design.
-It provides the meaning of "design" and relate it to "architecture" through an understanding of basic elements and principles of design along with their applications.
-Students are trained to develop abstract and real compositions in drawings.
+The course intends to introduce a creative stimulus and provide a starting point towards visual design.
+It provides the meaning of "design" and relates it to "architecture" through an understanding of basic elements and principles of design along with their applications.